shyama7004/OpenCV-Personal-Documentation/README.md

 # OpenCV Personal Documentation

 Welcome to my personal documentation for OpenCV .This repository is a collection of my notes, tutorials, and projects related to OpenCV.
-This documentation aims to help me (and others) .
+This documentation aims to help me and others .

 `Note` : I write the docs on my own and then apply ChatGpt enhancements for corrections and readability.
-> I have given the links so you can enjoy opencv like me.<br>
+> I've shared the links so you can enjoy OpenCV the way I do.
-> This is what I prefer, if you want to do something different, go on.
+> This is just my approach—feel free to explore your own path.

 ## OpenCV Tutorials